 '''

-char character = Convert.ToChar(Console.ReadLine());
+Dim character As Char = Console.ReadLine()

-if (character is lower)

-{

-Console.WriteLine("LOWER");

-}

-else

-{
+If character Is Lower Then

+Console.WriteLine("LOWER")

+Else

-Console.WriteLine("NOT LOWER");
+Console.WriteLine("NOT LOWER")

-}
+End If

 '''

 This response gets Mark C as a meaningful variable name has been used and Mark E as data is obtained from the user and stored in a variable.
 There is an attempt at a selection structure so Mark B is awarded and also Mark G as the two messages are in logically sensible places.